Does the Fendergrip work as easy as it looks?

 What holds the Fendergrip on the rail?

-The Fendergrip is the only fender adjuster that uses the fender's line to hold itself to the boat; the fender line is still holding most of the fender's load.
+The Fendergrip is the only fender adjuster that uses the fender's line to hold itself to the boat.
 This makes the Fendergrip's hold on the fender much more secure than any other fender holder on the market.

 What size rail can I use the Fendergrip on?